Last updated on March 9, 2022

 I also got to celebrate some small milestones along the way.
 After less than two months of running my blog, I received some great news.
 I got invited to attend the biggest Polish festival for female creators and influencers.
 I had to reread that email a couple of times just to make sure my eyes didn’t fail me.
-Being surrounded by so many inspirational women gave me a much-needed boost and I left with some practical knowledge and inspiration to get my butt in gear.
+Being surrounded by so many inspirational women gave me a much-needed boost.
+I left with some practical knowledge and inspiration to get my butt in gear.

 But that’s not all, as December brought two more surprises.
-First, I bagged my very first brand collaboration, and then Christmas Eve saw a record number of users on my blog.
+First, I bagged my very first brand collaboration.
+Then, Christmas Eve saw a record number of users on my blog.
 I can’t thank you all enough and I promise I’m just getting started!

 A big part of the reason why I deemed 2017 one of the best (if not the best) years of my life was the fact that I got to travel to many incredible destinations that I could previously only dream of.
 2019 was definitely a close contender as I explored Europe and North America with my best friend and my boyfriend.

 I held off travelling until March, but once I started, I couldn’t stay in one place for too long.
 I went to Warsaw to sort out my American visa and saw Florence and the Machine in Łódź.
-At the end of the month, I visited the beautiful city of Vienna where I developed a deep fondness for Kaiserschmarrn and took advantage of the world-famous coffee culture.
+At the end of the month, I visited the beautiful city of Vienna.
+During my time there, I developed a deep fondness for Kaiserschmarrn and took advantage of the world-famous coffee culture.

 Then, summer came and I was on the road again.
 In June, I went to Kraków to visit one of my closest friends and we had a wonderful time together.
 I also got to visit a bunch of local Polish cities.
-In August, it was time for a reunion with my beloved city of London to attend the Dior exhibition, shop in the brand new Covent Garden Boots store, and celebrate my best friend’s birthday before she went home.
+In August, it was time for a reunion with my beloved city of London.
+I attended the Dior exhibition and went shopping in the brand new Covent Garden Boots store.
+Most importantly, I got to celebrate my best friend’s birthday before she went home to Australia.